reeceorbuck/sorrento-dental/_posts/2018-01-06-Meet-the-team.md

 ## Hygienists

+![emma thumbnail](/media/staff/thumbnails/emma.jpg)
+##### Emma
+Emma is available for appointments on Mondays and Fridays.

+---
+##### Chanelle
+Chanelle is available for appointments on Tuesdays and Fridays.

+---

+##### Batool
+Batool is available for appointments on Thursdays.

+---

 ##### Jacinta
 We were happy to welcome Jacinta to the practice in March 2021.
 She recently moved to Perth from South Australia and has a keen interest in periodontics and tooth whitening.
-Jacinta is available for bookings on most Mondays and Tuesdays.
+Jacinta is available for bookings on most Mondays.

----

-![emma thumbnail](/media/staff/thumbnails/emma.jpg)
-##### Emma
-Emma divides her time working for us at Sorrento, as well as an orthodontic clinic.
-Is available for appointments on Fridays.

 ---